hirrra/resellrabbit/page-welcome.md

 ## Things to keep in mind

 #### Share ban
 Sharing excessively can lead to temporary share ban, **please be cautious**.
 You can set a custom daily share limit in the settings as a preventative measure.
-We suggest sharing up to an average of 300 listings per hour.

 #### Make sure ResellRabbit can do its tasks
 ResellRabbit will only work when there's a tab open on your closet page.
 We recommend leaving your Poshmark closet tab open on its own window in the background, and enabling _Keep computer awake_ mode if you plan to step away.